yast/autoyast-integration-test/README.md

      After that, you must reboot your system to be sure everything works properly (libvirt iptables rules, ip forwarding, etc.).

-  9. Only in Tumbleweed, you must update the vagrant-libvirt plugin:

-        $ NOKOGIRI_USE_SYSTEM_LIBRARIES=true vagrant plugin install vagrant-libvirt

 Running
 -------